guttih/gepper/README.md

 ### Class creation

 #### Directory
-Where shall the class be created.
+Default location, where class be created if you do not select a specific folder.
 * `cpp.gepper.classPath`: Where should classes be created, default is working directory.

 #### Content

-You can configure what files created will contain.
+You can configure what generated files created will contain.
 Use content commands (tokens) to create your preferred content.
 When you open the settings (you can look for gepper) you will see explanations on what each command does.
 File naming schema can also be configured.

 * `cpp.gepper.classHeaderTemplate`: Content of a created header file for a class.
 * `cpp.gepper.classImplementationTemplate`: Content of your created source file for a class